ncent-archive/ncent.github.io/README.md

-# ncent labs
-incentivize better internet and it will come
+# ncent labs: incentivize a better internet, and it will come

 ## projects
 PoPcoin: the world's first self propagating utility coin network